superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 ![](assets/use_cases/retrieval_from_image_and_text/table_all_scenarios_oiv7.png)

 In both the COCO and Open Images V7 datasets, the BLIP and OpenCLIP models (vision transformer models) proved to be the most efficient feature extractors.
-On the COCO dataset, the BLIP model achieved comparable performance when utilizing only the image modality.
-In general, using both image and caption embeddings makes the highest performing models - regardless of whether the model embeds images or text - perform only marginally better.
-This may be because the caption and the image refer to the same abstract notion and these models do a similarly good job encoding it.
-The top Sentence Transformers models' MRR scores trailed by about 2% in MRR, but their inference speed was significantly faster.
-However, on the Open Images V7 dataset, Sentence Transformers models lagged behind the other models by around -37% in proportional MRR scores.
+On the COCO dataset, the BLIP model (all-mpnet-base-v2_blip-image-captioning-base) performed about the same using only image embeddings as it did when using both image and caption embeddings.
+Indeed, in general, using both image and caption embeddings makes the highest performing models perform only marginally better - regardless of whether the model embeds images or text.
+This may be because both the caption and the image refer to the same abstract concept, and these models do a similarly good job encoding it.
+The top Sentence Transformers models' MRR scores trailed by about 2%, but their inference speed was significantly faster.
+However, on the Open Images V7 dataset, Sentence Transformers models' proportional MRR scores lagged behind the other models by around -37%.

 We should also **take into account the inference time and GPU demands** for each of our experiments.
 These metrics were gathered using an [RTX 3080 16 GB GPU](https://www.techpowerup.com/gpu-specs/geforce-rtx-3080.c3621), capable of 29.77 TFLOPS on FP32.
 When processing the merged COCO training and validation dataset, containing 103,429 data samples post-preprocessing, we noted the following inference times and resource allocations.
 It's important to note that GPU utilization was always maximized through parallelized data loading to ensure efficiency.